NourelDin10/Fawry-Internship-Task/README.md

 •	Matching lines are skipped when inverted.

 •	Non-matching lines are printed correctly.
 Combining this with case-insensitive matching added complexity.

+## ScreenShots
+• in " grep-ScreenShots/ " folder